Guest Genealogist Barbara Brown Response, Part 2. See Part 1 of Barbara's answer (published Nov. 13/09) to Marcia's challenging question

 When you find [e.g.] Saul and Hermione Leffingwell selling a piece of land to James Beggit of Ohio as "distribution of estate" you have a probable winner....And once you have collected the in-law names, you can look through Virginia wills & estates records and find like-named devisees to point the way to earlier generations.
 You may want to see Ancestor Marriage Record Finder for help finding marriage records.

 You have James' date and location of death.
 Have you looked for probate records?
 Or obituaries?
 From the 1850 / 1860 census, it looks as though the children of the second marriage were all born in Ohio.
-I used the census records on Ancestry.com but these are now coming online on Footnote,comicon too.
+I used the census records on Ancestry.com but these are now coming online on Footnote,com too.

 When did James and Mary marry?
 Are there cemetery indices for that county James lived in at the time of his 2nd marriage?
 Are there female Baggots buried there who died before James' second marriage (and after the birth of Martha the youngest child of the first marriage)?